-Do you want a degree that allows you to explore your musical and nonmusical interests?
+Do you have a wide variety of musical interests?
+Want a degree that allows you to explore those interests?
 A Bachelor of Arts degree in Music from the University of North Texas could be for you.

-Our alumni consist of numerous performers and faculty members at major colleges and universities as well as more than 1,600 K-12 music teachers.
+Our alumni consist of numerous performers, faculty members at major colleges and universities and more than 1,600 K-12 music teachers.
 The alumni include:

 The College of Music has a rich history and is attended by talented musicians from all over the world.
-We are recognized as one of the nation's most comprehensive music colleges and give you the opportunity to:
+We're recognized as one of the nation's most comprehensive music colleges and give you the opportunity to:

-Our faculty members are dedicated teachers, as well as nationally and internationally known musicians.
-Some have performed with the Minnesota Opera Orchestra, the Philadelphia Orchestra and the Chicago Symphony Orchestra, and others have earned gold medals at the Van Cliburn and Chopin international piano competitions.
+Our faculty members are dedicated teachers and nationally and internationally known musicians.
+Some have performed with the New York Metropolitan Opera, Cleveland Orchestra and Minnesota Opera Orchestra, while others have earned gold medals at the Van Cliburn and Chopin international piano competitions.

-Our exceptional facilities include the Murchison Performing Arts Center, which houses the Winspear Performance Hall and the Lyric Theatre.
-The Music Building houses the Recital Hall and the recently renovated Voertman Concert Hall.
-Practice facilities include 300 individual rooms as well as ensemble rehearsal rooms.
+Our exceptional facilities include the Murchison Performing Arts Center, which houses the Winspear Performance Hall and the Lyric Theater.
+The Music Building houses the Recital Hall and the Voertman Concert Hall.
+Practice facilities include 300 individual and ensemble rehearsal rooms.

-To help you pay for your education, we offer scholarships that are based on talent and a College of Music audition.
+To help you pursue your degree, we offer scholarships based on talent and the College of Music audition.

 Our college is accredited by the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This distinction means we meet or exceed strict academic standards for excellence in education.

-You will need to be accepted to the College of Music through an audition before declaring a major in Music.
+You'll need to apply to the College of Music and be accepted to the college through an audition before declaring a major in Music.
 Auditions are held on campus during the spring semester for enrollment the following school year.
-If you cannot audition in person, you may submit a video or an audio recording.
+If you cannot audition in person, you may submit a video recording.

-The necessary degree requirements for the B.A. include at least four semesters of concentration-level lessons from a faculty member.
-You will also study music theory, conducting and music history and perform in ensembles.
+The necessary degree requirements for the B.A. include at least four semesters of lessons from a faculty member.
+You'll also study music theory, music history and a foreign language and perform in ensembles.